 The Swedish Institute Alexandria (SwedAlex) was established following an agreement between the governments of Sweden and Egypt in 1999.

 It was inaugurated, on the 3rd of October 2000 by the Ministers of Foreign Affairs of Sweden and Egypt, Ms Anna Lindh, and Mr Amre Moussa.
-It is housed in a building on the Corniche in the Eastern Port, which was established in 1922 and since 1925 has served as the Swedish Consulate and later also as a Seamen's institute.
+The Institute is housed in a building on the Corniche in the Eastern Port, which was established in 1922 and since 1925 has served as the Swedish Consulate and later also as a Seamen's institute.
 As part of the establishment of the Institute the building has undergone a comprehensive renovation.

 The Swedish Institute Alexandria (SwedAlex) is an autonomous part of Sweden's Foreign Service.
 The institute's main goal is to promote dialogue between Europe and the Middle East/North Africa (MENA) in order to make Europeans and people in the region to better understand each other.
 SwedAlex promotes sustainable political, economic and social development in the MENA region.
 It brings together people for dialogue in a wide range of topics.
 SwedAlex organizes seminars, conferences and workshops, giving participants of different strata an opportunity to meet.